linnnus/blog/src/posts/how-smu-processes-markdown.md

 Instead of doing some complicated backtracking, `dobold` can simply `return 0`.
 I see this as a major strength of `smu`'s approach.

-Do also note that we invoke `process` here.
-This [mutual recursion] is what allows the parser to handle very complex nested structures with (relative) ease.

 Another strength is flexibility.
 `process` doesn't impose a big framework on any of the parsing functions